-I’ve never been a fan of westerns.
-Growing up I enjoyed films out of the World War II genre far more than the cowboy fare that most everyone else preferred.
-However, just as there are bad WWII films out there, so there are wonderful westerns.
+I’ve never been a fan of Westerns, either on the big or little screens.
+Growing up I enjoyed films out of the World War II genre far more than cowboy fare.
+However, just as there are bad WWII films out there, so there are wonderful Westerns.
 My all-time favorite is Clint Eastwood’s “The Outlaw Josey Wales” (click here for my review), but coming in second just ahead of “Silverado” (click here for my review) is the little-remembered but powerful “brother flick” called “The Long Riders.”
 I’m reviewing that one today.
 Director Walter Hill used several families of actors to play members of the James-Younger gang from the post-Civil War days.
 It’s a creative concept for the actors and a wonderful film – even for a western.
 So check it out as you should find it on one of the cable movie channels.

 ‘The Long Riders’